What’s Your Story, Really?

 Select five-year chunks of time again, and choose the three events on your timeline that impacted you the most in those five years.
 Then journal separately about each experience – how and why it happened, how you felt then compared to how you feel about it now, and how it changed or strengthened you in some way.

-This awesome list you have started to build is your personal superpower list.
-Those strengths are the things that make you unique.
+This awesome list you have started is your personal superpower list.
+Those strengths are what make you unique.
+Here are some things to consider:

 What can you say about those strengths and how they enhance how you work with people?